WTA rankings: Ranking method

+For doubles, the best 12 tournament results across all tournament levels are used.
+Unlike singles, there are no specific tournament level requirements and the WTA Finals are not treated as a bonus tournament, instead they are one of the 12 if applicable.

+Up until 2016, the WTA also distributed ranking points, for singles players only, who competed at the Summer Olympics.
+However, this has since been discontinued.

 In order to appear on the WTA rankings, players must earn ranking points in at least three tournaments, or a minimum of 10 singles ranking points or 10 doubles ranking points in one or more tournaments.

-The points distribution for tournaments in 2021 is shown below.
-Points earned in 2013 were a little different in some cases and retained their value until they expired after 52 weeks.
+The points distribution for tournaments in 2024 is shown below.
+Points earned in 2023 and before were different and retained their values until they expired after 52 weeks except for 2013 points.

+Points Table

 S = singles players, D = doubles teams, Q = qualification players.